Michael-obeng-git/Health_EDA/README.md

 ## Task 4:

-- The conclusion drawn from this correlation matrix is that, there are low correlation between the age, sex and the heart disease.
+- The conclusion drawn from the correlation matrix is that, there are low correlation between the age, sex and the heart disease.
 But there are slightly higher correlation between cp, exang, oldpeak, ca and thal to the heart disease on this a *_conclusion can be drawn that heart disease is more dependent on the lifestyle instead of the age and sex._*

 ### Pandas CrossTab
 The conclusion draw from the crosstab shown that there is a chance of a male getting a heart disease than a female_